 A question I’ve seen asked many times in different guises is how to keep an aggregation static in Tableau.
+Effectively this is creating a constant value, however, this “constant” may be the result of an aggregation.

 2017 Update – this, FIXED Level of Detail calculations made what was once complicated, and explained below, very straightforward.
 The method still contains value as data source duplication to “lock” a number has uses on occasions where a FIXED calculation doesn’t meet requirements.